nLab

 Idea

-In great generality, a homotopy limit is a way of constructing appropriate sorts of limits in a (weak) higher category using some “presentation” of that higher category by a stricter structure.
+In great generality, a homotopy limit is a way of constructing an appropriate sorts of limits in a (weak) higher category and in general and in (∞,1)-category theory in particular, using some presentation of that higher category by a 1-categorical structure.
 The general study of such presentations is homotopy theory.

 In classical homotopy theory, the presentation is given by a category with weak equivalences, possibly satisfying extra axioms such as those of a homotopical category, a category of fibrant objects, or a model category.
-Such structures are considered to present an (,1)-category, and homotopy limits give a way of constructing the appropriate sort of ”(,1)-limits” in an (,1)-category.
+Such structures are considered to present an (∞,1)-category, and homotopy limits give a way of constructing the appropriate sort of (∞,1)-categorical limits.

-In enriched homotopy theory, the presentation is given by an enriched model category or an enriched homotopical category, and it presents an “enriched (,1)-category.”
-Here the appropriate notion is a weighted homotopy limit, which is expected to construct “weighted (,1)-limits” in the presented “enriched (,1)-category.”
-Note that as yet, no fully general notion of “enriched (,1)-category” exists; see homotopical enrichment.
+In enriched homotopy theory, the presentation is given by an enriched model category or an enriched homotopical category, and it may presents an “enriched (,1)(\infty,1)-category” or be a more powerful presentation of a bare (,1)(\infty,1)-category (notably if the enrichment is over sSet).
+In the enriched category theory context the appropriate notion is a weighted homotopy limit, which may construct “weighted (,1)(\infty,1)-limits” in the presented “enriched (,1)(\infty,1)-category” or may be a more powerful tool for constructing plain (,1)(\infty,1)-categorical limits (in particular if the enrichment is over sSet).
+Note that as yet, no fully general notion of “enriched (,1)(\infty,1)-category” exists; see homotopical enrichment.

 Definitions